Brustachio/ds-2002-project-2-capstone/README.md

 * `dim_date.csv`: The temporal dimension data.
 * `adventureworks/streaming/sales_orders/`: The partitioned JSON files used to simulate the live sales transaction stream.
 * `README.md`: Project documentation and architecture summary.
+* `adventureworks_customers.json`: The source data hosted on the MongoDB Atlas cluster.